varigence/docs/bimlflex/metadata-databases/bimlflex-database.md

 The database is created through the BimlFlex installer or through the `Setup BimlFlex` menu option in the BimlFlex Ribbon UI in BimlStudio.

-* See the Installation Guide: [](xref:bimlflex-installing-bimlflex) for deploying the database
+* See the Installation Guide: [Installing BimlFlex](xref:bimlflex-installing-bimlflex) for deploying the database
-* See this guide for information regarding how to deploy after installation: [](xref:bimlflex-metadata-database-installation)
+* See this guide for information regarding how to deploy after installation: [BimlFlex Metadata Database Installation](xref:bimlflex-metadata-database-installation)

 ## BimlFlex Database contents